-Palliative care is provided by a specialized team of doctors, nurses, and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in a serious illness and can be provided along with curative treatment.
+Palliative care is provided by a specially-trained team of doctors, nurses, and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
+Palliative care is based on the needs of the patient, not on the patient’s prognosis.
+It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

 No. Palliative care teams are consultants and work together with the primary doctor.

 The goal of the state-by-state report card is to determine whether seriously ill patients throughout the United States are receiving equitable care.

 This issue is critical.
 There are millions of Americans living with serious illness, and this number is expected to more than double over the next 25 years with the aging of the baby boomers.
 Most seriously ill people will spend time in the hospital over the course of their illness.

 The report card measures the extent to which seriously ill patients and their families have access to palliative care teams in hospitals.
 Specifically, it examines variations at the state level in order to assess whether people facing serious illness throughout the United States are receiving equitable care.

 Grades are based upon the percentage, per individual state, of palliative care teams in hospitals with fifty or more beds.
 They are the primary focus of the report card since smaller hospitals than this are unlikely to be able to support a full interdisciplinary palliative care team.